 Think about testosterone applied topically to the skin.
 According to a research summary, intramuscular testosterone injections are the only form of testosterone that significantly raises hematocrit above normal levels.
 Topical testosterone creams or gels often do not have this effect.
 However, it does so strongly, changing up to 6% from the starting point.
 The testosterone gel comes in second place, with a 2.5% average increase over baseline levels.
 [7].
 Therefore, switching to topicals may help if you are receiving intramuscular injections and experiencing high hematocrit or hemoglobin.
 Discuss this with your doctor.
 COMPOUND TESTOSTERONE CREAM AND GEL IS A CHEAP ALTERNATIVE

 Change from intramuscular to lower dose testosterone subcutaneous injections.
-In a study conducted by the University of California, 236 men participated.
+236 men participated in a study that the University of California conducted.
 All men's baseline values in each of the four measurement locations were noted, as well as those between 6 and 12 weeks after therapy.
 According to the findings, males who received subcutaneous testosterone injections (SubQ) exhibited an increase in total testosterone levels that was 14% greater than that of patients who had intramuscular testosterone injections (IM).
 Additionally, post-therapy, hematocrit was 41% lower in SubQ patients than in IM patients, and estradiol levels were 26.5% lower.
 No PSA readings were abnormally high in any group of men.
-[7]

 Steer clear of or consume less red meat.
 It's fascinating because one of the arguments used by meat eaters against vegetarians is that plant meals include a lot of "anti-nutrients" that might inhibit the absorption of or bind to minerals like iron.
 For instance, groups like Weston Price criticize vegetarians for consuming phytic acid.
 Plant foods contain phytic acid, which binds to calcium, magnesium, phosphorus, and iron.
 Mineral deficits may result from overuse.
-Dr. Bernard notes that because certain minerals, like zinc and iron, are neurotoxic at even very modest levels of tissue accumulation, it is often likely to be highly health protective for most people.
-Additionally, studies have demonstrated a connection between colon cancer and too much iron and heart problems.
-[8] If no other preventive measures are taken, avoiding red meats, which are heavy in heme iron, stands a decent chance of decreasing your hemoglobin levels and preserving your long-term health (such as giving blood).
+Dr. Bernard notes that because certain minerals, like zinc and iron, are neurotoxic at even very modest levels of tissue accumulation, they are often likely to be highly health protective for most people.
+Additionally, studies have demonstrated a connection between colon cancer, too much iron, and heart problems.
+If no other preventive measures are taken, avoiding red meats, which are heavy in iron, stands a decent chance of decreasing your hemoglobin levels and preserving your long-term health (such as by giving blood).
 The validity of this claim requires dietary research.
 Females had significantly lower hemoglobin levels, according to a study that compared vegetarians and non-vegetarians.
 Although it could not have been statistically significant, males had lower amounts.
-Another study, which came to more firm conclusions, stated that vegetarians had considerably lower hemoglobin, hematocrit, mean corpuscular hemoglobin, mean corpuscular hemoglobin concentration, white blood cells, neutrophils, serum ferritin, and serum vitamin B12 levels than control patients.
-[11] By the way, ferritin is a crucial indicator since it shows that tissue iron levels are lower, which suggests that there will likely be less long-term harm.
+It was found in a more solid study that vegetarians had much lower levels of white blood cells, neutrophils, serum ferritin, and serum vitamin B12 compared to control patients.
+Vegetarians also had much lower levels of hematocrit and mean corpuscular hemoglobin.
+By the way, ferritin is a crucial indicator since it shows that tissue iron levels are lower, which suggests that there will likely be less long-term harm.
 It should be emphasized that this study did reveal that some vegans were iron deficient.

 Correct sleep apnea.
 Depleted oxygen saturation levels brought on by sleep apnea may encourage the body to create more red blood cells and hemoglobin in an effort to make up for the low oxygen levels in the blood during sleep.
-Indeed, there are research that back this up as well.
-[12] Consider having a sleep apnea test done if your hematocrit, hemoglobin, or RBC levels are high.
-"One possible explanation is that repeated episodes of nocturnal hypoxia (low oxygen status) lead to a hypercoagulable state that predisposes individuals to be thrombotic (blood clotting) events," a recent study stated.
-Numerous hematological alterations that affect hemostasis are supported by research, including increased hematocrit, blood viscosity, platelet activation, clotting factors, and decreased fibrinolytic activity.
+Indeed, there is research that backs this up as well.
+Consider having a sleep apnea test done if your hematocrit, hemoglobin, or RBC levels are high.
+"One possible explanation is that repeated episodes of nocturnal hypoxia (low oxygen status) lead to a hypercoagulable state that predisposes individuals to thrombotic (blood clotting) events," a recent study stated.
+Research backs up a number of changes in the blood that affect hemostasis.
+These include higher hematocrit, blood viscosity, platelet activation, clotting factors, and lower fibrinolytic activity.

 Minimize inflammation